kstephens1/ZappiMon/README.md

 The script will:
 - Connect to your Zappi device
 - Display current grid power flow (import/export)
+- Store each reading in the database with timestamp
+- Show 24-hour statistics (average, range, import/export periods)
 - Send notifications for excessive exports (>1000W)

 ## Output Examples